remore/sparknize/README.md

 # sparknize

-Visualize your CSV data in seconds.
+Visualize your CSV(or TSV) data in seconds.

 # Usage